-If there is a vote, all at once, that means everybody has to get a ballot at the same time, they have to be able to return that ballot within a similar timeframe, and the logistics of organizing that are very difficult.
+If there is a vote, all at once, that means everybody has to get a ballot at the same time, they have to be able to return that ballot within a similar time frame, and the logistics of organizing that are very difficult.
 It is especially difficult if that is going to be thrown on the prospective bargaining agent.
 These are not established unions, by definition.

 The RCMP has not been unionized before, and Bill rightly requires that a union representing RCMP members would have to consist only of RCMP members.
 Bill also talks about one national bargaining unit that is police only.
-There is not the pre-existing union with the resources and expertise that could mount that kind of vote, and do it in a way that all RCMP members could be reassured that it has the thoroughness and integrity of process that RCMP members would expect when certifying a bargaining agent.
+There is not a pre-existing union with the resources and expertise that could mount that kind of vote, and do it in a way that all RCMP members could be reassured that it has the thoroughness and integrity of process that RCMP members would expect when certifying a bargaining agent.

 We were glad to see that in the bill.
 We are glad to see the removal of exclusions from the bill.
 Members of the House who have been following this legislation will know that we in the NDP have been arguing very hard for the removal of those exclusions.
 We believe that is the best way to ensure that RCMP members get the free and fair collective bargaining that they fought so hard to achieve for themselves in court.